Economy of the United States: Primary sectors

+Secondary sectors

 The United States is the world's second-largest manufacturer, with a 2013 industrial output of US$2.4 trillion.
 Its manufacturing output is greater than of Germany, France, India, and Brazil combined.

 Its main industries include financials, information technology, petroleum, steel, automobiles, construction machinery, aerospace, agricultural machinery, telecommunications, chemicals, electronics, food processing, consumer goods, lumber, mining and armaments.

 The U.S. leads the world in airplane manufacturing, which represents a large portion of U.S. industrial output.
 American companies such as Boeing, Cessna (see: Textron), Lockheed Martin (see: Skunk Works), and General Dynamics produce a majority of the world's civilian and military aircraft in factories across the United States.

 The manufacturing sector of the U.S. economy has experienced substantial job losses over the past several years.
 In January 2004, the number of such jobs stood at 14.3 million, down by 3.0 million jobs (17.5%) since July 2000 and about 5.2 million since the historical peak in 1979.
 Employment in manufacturing was its lowest since July 1950.
 The number of steel workers fell from 500,000 in 1980 to 224,000 in 2000.

 Statistics released by the U.S. Census Bureau showed that, in 2008, the number of business 'deaths' began overtaking the number of business 'births' and that the trend continued at least through 2012.

 The U.S. produces approximately 18% of the world's manufacturing output, a share that has declined as other nations developed competitive manufacturing industries.
 The job loss during this continual volume growth is the result of multiple factors including increased productivity, trade, and secular economic trends.
 In addition, growth in telecommunications, pharmaceuticals, aircraft, heavy machinery and other industries along with declines in low end, low skill industries such as clothing, toys, and other simple manufacturing have resulted in some U.S. jobs being more highly skilled and better paying.
 There has been much debate within the United States on whether the decline in manufacturing jobs are related to American unions, lower foreign wages, or both.